DragonSenses/Algorithms/LeetCode/141-linked-list-cycle/problem.md

 # Floyd's Cycle Finding Approach

+## Intuition

+The key insight is that if a linked list contains a cycle, then two pointers moving at different speeds must eventually meet inside that cycle.

 One pointer moves one step at a time (slow).
 Another pointer moves two steps at a time (fast).

 If there is **no** cycle, the fast pointer will reach null and stop.
 If there **is** a cycle, the fast pointer will eventually "lap" the slow pointer, causing both pointers to land on the same node.

+This works because within a cycle, the fast pointer gains exactly one node on the slow pointer per iteration.
+Since the cycle is finite, the fast pointer must eventually catch up.

 The approach requires no extra memory because it relies only on pointer movement, not on storing visited nodes.